Complexity

 summary: ClassVar[str] = 'Forbid modules with too many imported names.'

-class OverusedExpressionViolation(node, text=None, baseline=None)[source]
+final class OverusedExpressionViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation